CVE-2026-9887

 Google · Chrome

-A use-after-free vulnerability exists in the Proxy component of Google Chrome, which could lead to memory corruption or arbitrary code execution.
+A use-after-free vulnerability in the Proxy component of Google Chrome may allow for arbitrary code execution through malicious web content.

 Executive summary

-A critical use-after-free vulnerability in the Google Chrome Proxy component poses a significant risk of remote code execution via memory corruption.
+A use-after-free vulnerability in the Google Chrome Proxy component could lead to arbitrary code execution, requiring immediate browser updates.

 Vulnerability